-The Company has discussed the possibility of a waiver or a change to the financial covenant with Heritage Bank.
-Any covenant waiver or amendment could lead to increased costs, increased interest rates, a decrease in the size of the line of credit, additional restrictive covenants, or other lender protections.
-There is no assurance, however, that the Company will be able to obtain a covenant waiver or amendment, in which case Heritage Bank could immediately declare all amounts due under both the Credit Facility and the Second PPP Loan, terminate the Credit Facility, and foreclose on the Company's assets.
+The Company is in discussions with Heritage about extending the maturity date of the Credit Facility and has discussed the possibility of a waiver or a change to the financial covenant with Heritage Bank.
+Any covenant waiver or amendment could lead to increased costs, increased interest rates, and a decrease in the size of the line of credit, additional restrictive covenants, or other lender protections.
+There is no assurance, however, that the Company will be able to extend the maturity date of the Credit Facility.
+There is also no assurance that the Company will be able to obtain a covenant waiver or amendment, in which case Heritage Bank could immediately declare all amounts due under both the Credit Facility and the Second PPP Loan, terminate the Credit Facility, and foreclose on the Company's assets.
 Currently, the Company has sufficient cash balances to pay the amounts due under the Credit Facility and the Second PPP Loan, and the Company plans to submit an application for forgiveness of the Second PPP Loan when all eligible funds have been used.
 However, depending on the timing of a default and the Company's ongoing use of cash reserves and the Credit Facility to finance its near-term working capital needs, there is no assurance that at the time of a default that the Company would have sufficient cash balances to pay the amounts due at such time.
 There is also no assurance that the Company will obtain forgiveness of the Second PPP Loan in whole or in part.
 The Company may also seek additional financing from alternative sources, but there is no assurance that such financing will be available at commercially reasonable terms, if at all.

-The Company currently expects to draw on its cash reserves and utilize the Credit Facility to finance its near-term working capital needs.
+The Company currently expects to draw on its cash reserves and utilize the Credit Facility (to the extent the maturity date is extended and it remains in compliance with the covenants) to finance its near-term working capital needs.
 It expects to continue to incur operating losses and negative operating cash flows for at least one year beyond the date of these financial statements.
 The Credit Facility provides the Company with needed liquidity to assist in meeting its obligations.
 However, as discussed above, without further cost cutting measures, working capital management, and/or enhanced revenues, the Company believes it is reasonably likely that it will breach a financial covenant under the Credit Facility at some time during 2021, in which case, without a waiver or amendment, the Credit Facility could be terminated, and without additional financing, the Company may be unable to meet its obligations or fund its operations within the next twelve months.
-The Company's Board also continues to consider strategic alternatives to maximize shareholder value, including but not limited to, a sale of the Company, an investment in the Company, a merger or other business combination, a sale of all or substantially all assets or a strategic joint venture.
-However, these actions are not solely within the control of the Company.
+As disclosed previously, the Company's Board has also been considering strategic alternatives to maximize shareholder value, including but not limited to, a sale of the Company an investment in the Company, a merger or other business combination, a sale of all or substantially all assets or a strategic joint venture.
+On August 6, 2021, the Company executed a Stock Purchase Agreement (the "Purchase Agreement") with VDA Group S.p.A. ("VDA") pursuant to which VDA will contribute \$5, 380,666 additional shares of common stock (the Financing and the Issuance referred to collectively as the "Transaction").
+The Transaction is expected to close in the fourth quarter of 2021.
+See Note K - Subsequent Event for a more detailed discussion of the Transaction.